Tektronix Releases 4 Series B Mixed Signal Oscilloscope, Increasing Processing Power for Quicker Analysis & Data Transfer Speed

 Tektronix, Inc., headquartered in Beaverton, Oregon, delivers innovative, precise and easy-to-operate test, measurement and monitoring solutions that solve problems, unlock insights, and drive discovery globally.
 Tektronix has been at the forefront of the digital age for more than 75 years.
 More information on our products and solutions is available at Tek.com.

-Follow us on LinkedIn, Facebook, X, YouTube and Instagram to stay connected.
+Follow us on LinkedIn, Facebook, Twitter, YouTube and Instagram to stay connected.
 Learn more from our engineers on the Tektronix blog and read our latest announcements in our Newsroom.

 Tektronix is a registered trademark of Tektronix, Inc. All other trade names referenced are the service marks, trademarks, or registered trademarks of their respective companies.